 The employer pays 0.20% towards the Work Injury Compensation Insurance.
 Employers must obtain adequate work injury compensation insurance (WIC) for all employees doing non-manual work earning S$2,600 or less a month, excluding any overtime payment, bonus payment, annual wage supplement, productivity incentive payment and any allowance.
 This applies to both local and foreign employees.

 There is no unemployment insurance in Singapore.

 The minimum retirement age is 62.
 Employers are also required to offer re-employment to eligible employees who turn 62, up to age 67.
 The retirement and re-employment ages in Singapore will be progressively raised to 65 and 70 by 2030.
-Effective July 1 of 2022, the retirement and re-employment ages will be raised to 63 and 68 respectively.
+The retirement and re-employment ages in Singapore are progressively raised to 65 and 70 by 2030.

 The only government-mandated pension system in Singapore is the Central Provident Fund (CPF).
-Employer contributions for pension are already included within the comprehensive total mentioned in the Statutory Benefits section.
+Employers pay 17% towards CPF.

 Skill Development Levy is a compulsory employer contribution at 2.5% of monthly total wages, which then gets channeled to the Skills Development Fund to support workforce upgrading programmes and training grants when employees are sent for training under the National Continuing Education Training system.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.